googleapis/google-cloud-dotnet/README.md

 In order to build the code in this repository, you will need to [install DNVM][dnvm].
-You do not need DNVM to use the code, provided as NuGet packages.
+You do not need DNVM to use the code, which is provided as NuGet packages.

-Most projects in this repository require [gRPC], which has a component written in native code.
-Using that component from DNX currently [requires a workaround][grpc-workaround]; on Windows please run `fix_dnx_grpc.bat` before running any gRPC code.

 ## Specifying a Project ID

-Most `google-cloud-dotnet` libraries require a project ID.
-If you don't remember yours (or haven't created a project yet), navigate to the [Google Developers Console][google-developers-console] to view your project ID (or create a new project and get the ID then).
+Most Google Cloud Libraries for .NET require a project ID.
+If you don't remember yours (or haven't created a project yet), navigate to the [Google Developers Console][google-developers-console] to view your project ID (or create a new project and then get the ID).
 Once done, record the value and make sure to pass it as a parameter to the methods that require it.

 ## Authentication
 Every API call needs to be authenticated.
 In order to successfully make a call, first ensure that the necessary [Google Cloud APIs][cloud-api-enablement] are enabled for your project and that you've downloaded the right set of keys (if it applies to you) as explained in the [authentication document][cloud-common-authentication].